 When it comes to cooking, most people prefer one type of cooker over the other.
 Most people prefer cooking over a direct fire but there are many ways to cook with electricity as well.
-Infrared and induction stoves are some of the popular ways to cook with electricity.
+Infrared and Induction cooker are some of the popular ways to cook with electricity.

 In this blog post, we’ll be discussing the key differences between infrared and induction cookers, as well as answering some of the most common questions about these two types of cookers.
 We’ll also help you decide which cooker, infrared or induction cooker is best for your Nepali kitchen.
 So read on to find out more!